mysticalseeker24/SuperPage/FRONTEND_SETUP_GUIDE.md

 ## 🎯 Overview

 The SuperPage frontend is a modern React application that provides an intuitive interface for Web3 fundraising prediction.
-It connects to all backend microservices and integrates with MetaMask for blockchain functionality.
+Built with CSS-in-JS and Framer Motion (no Tailwind), it features complete page routing, responsive design, and seamless integration with all backend microservices and MetaMask for blockchain functionality.

 ## 🚀 Quick Start